 Certificate authentication functions similar to identification cards like passports and drivers licenses.
 For example, passports and drivers licenses are issued by recognized government authorities.
 SSL certificates are signed by a recognized CA. An SSL certificate verifies the identity of its owner.
 When the SSL certificate is presented to others, it helps verify the identity of its owner based on the quality of the contents of the certificate.

-You can also use an external third party CA (for example, VeriSign, Comodo, and so on) to generate and sign your certificates.
+An external third party CA (for example, VeriSign, Comodo, and so on) can be used to generate and sign your certificates.

 External Certificate Authorities